javvylx/2202-teameggfriedrice/README.md

 	```sh
 	icat -o <offset> <dd image> 0 > mft.raw
 	```
+## Usage

-After obtaining the raw MFT file, parse it to the tool for analysis.
+With the raw MFT file, parse it to the tool for analysis.

 1. Navigate to project folder in command prompt or pycharm terminal.